 Use Form 6252, Installment Sale Income, to report the sale on the installment method.
-Also use Form 6252 to report any payment received in 1998 from a sale made in an earlier year that you reported on the installment method.
+Also use Form 6252 to report any payment received in 1999 from a sale made in an earlier year that you reported on the installment method.

 To elect out of the installment method, report the full amount of the gain on a timely filed return (including extensions).
+If you timely filed your tax return without making the election, you can still make the election by filing an amended return within 6 months of the due date of your return (excluding extensions).
+Write "Filed pursuant to section 301.9100-2" at the top of the amended return and file it at the same place you filed your original return.
 See Pub.
 537, Installment Sales, for more details.